nickhward/ga-her-ddpg/README.md

 # GA-DRL algorithm with robotic manipulator Aubo i5

-##Prerequisite
+## Prerequisite
 - Must have compiled the aubo robot github repo under the kinetic branch,which can be found here:
+  - It is safe to remove auto_controller folder if you get build error with this package
 ```
 https://github.com/adarshsehgal/aubo_robot
 ```